 Heroin is a dangerous and highly addictive depressant that inflicts long-term damage on the body when abused.
 It is important to seek help immediately if you or a loved one is struggling with this addiction.
 At Asheville Recovery Center, treatment specialists have developed a unique, hybrid model of treatment which combines a traditional 12-step program with holistic rehabilitation.
 A multitude of services, programs, and therapies are offered, including the Partial Hospitalization Program, Residential-style treatment, outpatient rehabilitation, and more.

 The founders of Asheville Recovery Center, as well as many of our addiction therapists, have struggled with addiction and now enjoy life in recovery.
 They understand the struggles of addiction and how difficult it is to overcome alone.
+As the best drug rehab center in North Carolina, our addiction experts are ready and eager to help.
 If you feel that you or a loved one is struggling with substance abuse, our specialists are on standby and ready to help.
 Call (828)518-6996 and speak with an addiction expert today so you can take the first step towards a rewarding life of sobriety.